klimb/bsd-laptops/README.md

 Goals:
 * to get all hardware working perfect on specific laptops
 * this is like /usr/ports .. but for laptops, and so you know what to buy and what works for sure :)
 * What is the best laptop for FreeBSD or OpenBSD?
 Once we get about 20 laptops here, I'll make a thing that generates an aggregated report and ranks laptops by different criteria (compatibility, screen, overall performance, etc).
-We don't need to create webpages and wikis for that.
+We (FreeBSD) don't need to create static webpages and maintain wikis for that.
 Lets automate it from real data.
 And spit out an interactive report.
 * The other major goal is to collect verbose dmessages and anything else that can be used to help **kernel** developers fix hardware problems, in an automated way.
 * Another major goal is to have scripts that fix easy stuff like device hints .. until its actually fixed at OS level.